 Set the Default PDF Viewer in Mac OS X Back to Preview

 If you’ve downloaded Adobe Acrobat on the Mac you’ve probably discovered that it takes over Preview as the default PDF viewer in OS X, which is annoying because Acrobat is slow to load and a fairly bloated application.
 Given that Preview comes bundled with Mac OS X, is extremely fast, and quite efficient at viewing not only PDF’s but tons of other file types, there’s little need to use Acrobat Reader as a way to view PDF files.
 Accordingly, we’re to demonstrate how to change the default PDF viewer back to Preview on the Mac.

 Change the Default PDF Viewer in Mac OS X

-- From the Mac OS X desktop, find a PDF file and hit Command+i to “Get Info” on the file
+- From the Mac OS X desktop or Finder, find a PDF file and hit Command+i to “Get Info” on the file

 - Click on the arrow next to “Open with:” to expand and access the default application list